Rohitashsingh89/portfolio-template/README.md

-# portfolio-template

-# Rohitash Singh - Personal Branding Website
+# Personal Branding Website

 ![Website Preview](link_to_your_website_preview_image)

-This repository contains the source code for my personal branding website.
-The website showcases my professional profile, projects, skills, and contact information.
+This repository contains the source code of this personal branding website.
+The website showcases your professional profile, projects, skills, and contact information.

 ## Features